ryrob30/mobile-services.en/help/windows-appstore/analytics/analytics.md

 ## (Optional) Enable offline tracking {#section_955B2A03EB854742BDFC4A0A3C287009}

-To store hits when the device is offline, you can enable offline tracking in the [ADBMobileConfig.json Config File Reference](/help/windows-appstore/c-configuration/methods.md).
+To store hits when the device is offline, you can enable offline tracking in the [ADBMobileConfig.json config](/help/windows-appstore/c-configuration/methods.md).
 Before you enable offline tracking, Pay attention to the timestamp requirements described in the config file reference.

 ## Geo-location and points of interest {#section_BAD34A8DD013454DB355121316BD7FD4}